WHAT IS HOSPICE?

 Hospice care is holistic care of a terminally ill patient and his or her close family.
 It is an act of loving-kindness and compassion by a family toward a loved one who has been diagnosed with a terminal illness, injury or who has lived to a ripe old age and is transitioning due to advanced age.
-At Los Angeles Hospice Carewe provide the highest-quality medical care in an environment of compassion and spiritual and emotional support.
+At Hospice Care LA we provide the highest-quality medical care in an environment of compassion and spiritual and emotional support in Los Angeles.
 We provide optimized pain management and care in harmony with each patient’s wishes, traditions and living will mandates.

 End-of-life transition is often highly transformative.
 It is a sacred time of final bonding and release.
 It is a time when family needs to know that their loved one is being honored with the right to die in dignity and without pain.
 If they chose to spend their last days at home, we are there to make that happen.
 If they prefer to receive palliative care in our homey facility, we will care for your loved one wherever they prefer.
 We will also provide loving care to the patient’s family, as the patient, family and close friends enjoy an environment of love, support, safety and absolute care.

 When a loved one is beyond cure, there is nothing more loving or appropriate than to provide extreme care.
 Each patient has their personal preference.
 Many prefer care in the privacy and comfort of their own home.
 In this case, Hospice Care LA has a full-care staff that can deploy to the patient’s home or that of a relative or close friend.

 We also operate an on-site, top-quality palliative care medical facility, or our staff can care for your loved one at a hospital, nursing home, or other long-term care facility.
 Patients can be of any age or disease state, and hospice services are not limited to the elderly.

 Hospice care is generally covered under:

 - HMO plans